supercollider/supercollider/README_WINDOWS.md

 - Build tools
   - [CMake][cmake], minimum 3.4.3, maximum 3.5.2 (! when using MinGW)
   - One of:
-    - [MinGW][Qt], version *4.82* 32-bit, the distribution shipped with Qt (QT\Tools\mingw482_32)
+    - [MinGW][Qt], version *4.82* or *4.92* 32-bit, the distribution shipped with Qt (QT\Tools\mingw482_32)
+    - [MSYS2+MinGW][MSYS2], rolling release, at the time of this writing GCC 6.3 and Qt 5.8
     - [Visual Studio 12 2013][VS]
 - Libraries
   - Required
     - *[Qt][Qt]* versions 5.5.x Versions from 5.3 upwards should work but are
         little tested.
-Qt5.6 does not work with SC 3.7 because WebKit was dropped from the binary distribution.
+Qt5.6 - official distribution - does not work with SC 3.8
+        because WebKit was dropped from the binary distribution.
+Yet MSYS2 still provides WebKit in its current release (5.8).
-        Use the official download from qt.io and the online-installer.
-It offers flexibility in choosing different packages in a single go (e.g. Qt, MinGW and Qt Creator), and helps managing maintenance.
-It provides a file structure that accommodates different Qt flavours (Qt built with different toolchains), versions, and modules within a single tree.
-We will be referring to that file structure throughout this text.

-        *Important note*: the flavour of Qt (e.g. msvc2013_64 or mingw492_32) must match your toolchain as closely as possible!

-        For a 64-bit VS build select msvc2013_64 for a 32-bit MinGW build select mingw482_32

-        It is also possible to build a 32-bit version with VS. The 64-bit Mingw-build is currently broken.
+        Use either the official download from qt.io (online-installer) or MSYS2.
+        While the online installer provides many choices of different Qt-versions and flavors, only the ones built with VS or MinGW can be used in our builds.
+As we need Webkit, the choices are restricted to:

+            - msvc2013_64
+            - msvc2013_32
+            - mingw492_32.

+        MSYS2 offers 32- and 64-bit version of one flavor.
+They have a very rapid release cycle and will usually stay close to the official Qt release.
+Sticking to older versions is not easy as packages often depend on each other.
+MSYS2 provides a full set of libraries built with the same toolchain, so compatibility considerations are a thing of the past.
+        You should be comfortable with unix-style command line and package managers.
+        MSYS2 uses the Arch Linux' clone `pacman`.
+You can use it to comfortably install many of the packages below (except ASIO SDK, MS DirectX SDK, NSIS, which are all optional)

     - *[libsndfile][libsndfile]* >= 1.0.25
     - *[Windows SDK][Windows 10 SDK]* fitting your Windows version